Addressing The Improper Use Of Restraints And Sedation

 Sometimes, patients become agitated and act out because they’ve been mistreated.
 The facilities that are supposed to take care of them instead perpetuate the wrongdoing by restraining them, leading to a cycle of abuse.
 It’s a horrifying situation for anyone to confront – much less a vulnerable elder whose well-being is already compromised.

 Unfortunately, far too often, nursing homes and care facilities use restraints unnecessarily.
 They may not have enough staff to properly manage patients.
-They might not be adequately trained on how to care for patients with dementia, Alzheimer’s, or other cognitive problems.
+They might not be adequately trained on how to care for patients with dementia, Alzheimer’s disease or other cognitive problems.
 They may end up using restraints as a substitute for monitoring patients.

 Our Florida restraint injury attorneys can help put a stop to the abuse.